Normal Approximation in Large Network Models

 We need to derive the ``limits'' of each of the terms in \eqref{g32q9bh0ni} and show they match with the corresponding term of $\E[\Xi_{N_n}]^2$.
-We only illustrate the first two terms; the argument for the others is similar.
+We only demonstrate for the first two terms as the argument for the others is similar.